-How do you know when it’s time to change out the filters in your dust collector?
+How do you know when it’s time for a dust collector change out?

-There are typically two reasons people change out their filters:
+There are typically two reasons people have a dust collector change out.

 - The build-up of filter cake is so excessive that it is blinding your filters.

 - You have a hole/leak in your filter(s).

 Your dust collector is a major investment.
 Maintaining your system’s vital components is going to play a critical role in keeping your production down time and maintenance costs to a minimum.
 To help you determine if your filters are compromised and it’s time for a dust collector change out, check out our brief video below.

 Are you ready to change out your dust collector?
 Download this check list below.